azat-co/fullstack-javascript/chapter5/chapter5.md

 structure.
 It also has nice features like URL routing, REST API support, event listeners, and triggers.
-For more information and step-by-step examples of building Backbone.js applications from scratch, please refer to the chapter “Intro to Backbone.js.”
+For more information and step-by-step examples of building Backbone.js applications from scratch, please refer to the chapter "Intro to Backbone.js."

 Message Board with Parse.com: JavaScript SDK and Backbone.js Version
 ====================================================================